sophie-nlp/starter-hugo-academic/content/en/home/post.md

     color: '#FFFFFF'
     text_color_light: false
 ---
+I have one paper accepted by NAACL 2024.

+I have one paper accepted by COLING 2024.

 I have one paper accepted by ICASSP 2024.

 I have three papers accepted by EMNLP findings 2023.